nishaunny/Test-Explorations/index.md

 # Automation Testing

 ### It is a fun way to learn the way to optimize testing by automating some of the testcases using Selenium, Java and other tools.
-## Using Katalon Recorder: to record the steps used in a test case for UI testing
+## Using Katalon Recorder IDE Tool: to record the steps used in a test case for UI testing
 ----------------
 ## Export in Katalon Recorder IDE: to export in Web Driver + TestNG framework, a Java Maven project.
 ----------------